 Travelling to a new country for the first time is always exciting, but it is even more exciting when the trip is to a whole new continent (if you look at our travel map, Africa is looking quite empty)!
 We took the long way to Tanzania (intentionally), including a 23 hour and 50 minute layover in Switzerland, which allowed us to visit Bettina’s family and spend the night in a real bed.
 This meant that we arrived in Dar es Salaam, Tanzania, late at night about two days after we left Chicago.

-We had one day in our itinerary to explore Dar es Salaam and were very fortunate to have a local tour guide, Rumina, show us around.
+With only one day in our itinerary to explore Dar es Salaam, we were very fortunate to have a local tour guide, Rumina, show us around.
 We started at one of the smaller local markets which was full of fresh fruit and vegetables, spices, and an assortment of other household goods.

 We were less than 20 minutes into our day and Bettina had already purchased a new handbag!
 According to Rumina, this would be one of the best places to pick one up on the cheap.